Evaluation

 How It Works

-evaluate_embeddings() uses the config sleuther (extract_k_requirements) to discover all k/n_neighbors values from metric configs, then calls prewarm_cache() to compute kNN and eigenvalues once with max(k):
+evaluate() uses the config sleuther (extract_k_requirements, in evaluate.py) to discover all k/n_neighbors values from metric configs, then calls prewarm_cache() (also in evaluate.py) to compute kNN and eigenvalues once with max(k):

 # 1. Sleuther extracts requirements from metric configs